briatte/dsr/README.md

 ## 7. Correlation

-Linear and nonlinear, with mentions of linear models and LOESS curve smoothing.
+Linear and nonlinear, as an introduction to linear and nonlinear models.

 <!-- `>` __[Slides][s7]__   -->
 <!-- `>` __[Readings][r7]__   -->